Rogdham/pyzstd/index.rst

     **Attention**

         #.
 If you lose a zstd dictionary, then can't decompress the corresponding data.
         #.
-Zstd dictionary is vulnerable.
+Zstd dictionary has negligible effect on large data (multi-MiB) compression.
         #.
-Zstd dictionary has negligible effect on large data (multi-MiB) compression.
+There is a possibility that the dictionary content could be maliciously tampered by a third party.

     **Background**